-- 9.1 Bids in respect of designated sectors must contain a specific bidding condition that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered. - 9.2 Where there is no designated sector, the Accounting Officer may decide to include a specific bidding condition that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered.
-Such a condition and minimum threshold must only be included with the approval of the National Treasury in consultation with the Department of Trade and Industry.

-9.3 Every bid invited on the basis of local production and content must be measurable and must be audited by the institution's internal audit.
-Bids that were invited on the basis of local production and content should be evaluated by following a two-stage bidding process:
+- 24.6.1 That bids in respect of designated sectors contains a specific bidding condition that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered. - 24.6.2 If there is no designated sector, the municipality may include, as a specific condition of the tender, that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered.
+The threshold must be in accordance with the standards determined by the Department of Trade and Industry in consultation with the National Treasury. - 24.6.3 Bids that were invited based on local production and content should be evaluated by following a two-stage bidding process: